 Autism is a condition that shows up in around 1-2% of the population.
 Even though this is low as a percentage, it represents significant numbers within the total population of a place like the UK.
 This figure is derived from recorded identifications based on closely observed behaviours.
 There may be a number of people not identified which would take the number up a bit but, relatively, it is still not very prevalent.

-In one report, 30% of those with a childhood identification of autism do not retain this as they get older.
+In one report, a proportion of those with a childhood identification of autism do not retain this as they get older.
 This could be because the individual characteristics reduce in effect as the brain continues to develop, or the person manages the internal pressures so that the results of these are less externally observable, or it could be a feature of the availability of ongoing assessment for (and availability of) ongoing support.

 Origins and causes